Kritika257/cloud-monitoring-app/README.md

-# Cloud Resource Monitoring Python App on K8s!
+# Python Application to monitor system resources

-Cloud Monitoring app using Python
+ Python Application to monitor system resources and Deploy on AWS EKS using AWS SDK Python(boto3) module.